 HSCRC staff modeled hospital QBR scores and revenue adjustments consistent with the preset scaling approach approved for RY 2019.
 With the exception of the HSCRC-derived measures, the thresholds and benchmarks for the QBR scoring methodology are based on the national average (threshold) and the top performance (benchmark) values for all measures.
 A score of 0 means that performance on all measures are below the national average or not improved, while a score of 1 means all measures are at or better than the top 5 percent best performing rates.
-Although hospital scores reflect performance relative to the national thresholds and benchmarks, the previous use of a statewide distribution to set the scaling for financial incentive payment adjustments created a disconnect between Maryland and national performance.
+Although hospital scores reflect performance relative to the national incentive payment adjustments created a disconnect between Maryland and national performance.
 The problem resulting from using Maryland scores for scaling was evident in the initial results for RY 2017, which provided significant reward payments despite the State's unfavorable collective performance.
 Thus, the Commission moved to a preset scale that reflects a full distribution and raised the reward potential to 2% of inpatient revenue for RY 2019.
-Given continued poor performance for Maryland relative to the nation, staff believes that the more aggressive scaling is warranted and proposes to continue this scale for RY 2020 OBR program.
+Given continued poor performance for Maryland relative to the nation, staff believes that the more aggressive scaling is warranted and proposes to continue this scale for RY 2020 QBR program.